About the Author

 “What would happen if a vampire bites a fairy?”

-That sort of inspiration earns you the “main character” in a book, so I based the main protagonist of the Phenix saga on an aged version of my nephew.
+That sort of inspiration earns you the “main character” in a book, so I based the main protagonist of the Phoenix saga on an aged version of my nephew.

 It makes me feel old but the real-life Phoenix is actually almost 10 when I’m writing this which is how old he is in the books.
 When I first released it, everyone said that a 10-year-old couldn’t do some of the things he does in the book.

-Now he’s nearly 10 I stand justified that he can do everything he does in the books in real life.
-I do hope he never has to take on a vampire in real life though.
+Now he’s nearly a teenager and I stand justified that he can do everything he does in the books in real life.
+I do hope he never has to take on a vampire in real life though- that’s mostly the truth I think.

 There are still a lot of adventures for Phoenix to have, and I look forward to bringing more to life over the coming years.